denDAY04/denDAY04/README.md

 [stensig.net](https://stensig.net)

-Name's Andreas Stensig and I'm a Danish computer science engineer located in Denamrk.
-I work as a software developer and consultant with a primariy focus on data security, domain modeling, system architecture, and general backend/api/data implementations.
+Name's Andreas Stensig and I'm a Danish software engineer located in Denamrk.
+I have a primariy focus on data security, domain modeling, system architecture, and general backend engineering.

-- 🔭 I’m currently working on ... nothing much, in terms of spare-time projects
+- 🔭 I’m currently working on ... work-related projects; nothing in spare time
 - 🌱 I’m currently learning ...
 [Rust](https://www.rust-lang.org/) and [Go](https://golang.org/)
 - 👯 I’m looking to collaborate on ... anything Java! (maybe Go and Rust in the future)
 - 📫 How to reach me: Check profile links